robinxpk/Correlation-Analysis-with-Kendall-s-Tau-An-example/README.md

 ## Kendall's tau basics

-Tau is a nonparametric measure of association introduced by Maurice G. Kendall in *Rank correlation methods* (You can find this book
+Tau is a nonparametric measure of association introduced by Maurice G. Kendall in *Rank correlation methods* (You can read this book
-(here)[https://archive.org/details/rankcorrelationm0000kend/mode/2up] for free.
+(here)[https://archive.org/details/rankcorrelationm0000kend/mode/2up/] for free.
 It is easy to read).
 As a nonparametric measure **inferences** require, in contrast to Pearson’s coefficient, no assumption regarding the bivariate distribution.
 Also, Kendall's tau is more intuitive and easier to interpret than Spearman's rho.